dapponics/uniforge/README.md

 With Uniforge, users can create, manage, showcase, and mint their unique digital assets without any intermediaries, making it fully decentralized.

 ## Features
--   **Collection Deployment**: Easily deploy your own NFT collection and **customize** its properties, such as name, symbol, mint price starting date and total supply.
+-   **Collection Deployment**: Easily deploy your own unique NFT collection and customize its properties, such as name, symbol, mint price, total supply and starting sale date.
 -   **Collection Manager**: Safely manage your deployed NFT collection, editing properties such as mint fee, modifying the ownership or withdrawing the funds from the sale.
--   **Minting**: Allow others to mint their own NFTs from your collection, which they can use to represent their unique digital identity or participation in your project.
+-   **Minting**: Allow others to mint their own NFTs from your collection, which they can use to represent their unique digital asset or share from your project.
 -   **IPFS Storage**: Additionally we offer a Storage Service to store your NFT files such as images and metadata securely and in a decentralized manner on the InterPlanetary File System (IPFS).
 -   **Fully Decentralized**: Uniforge is built on blockchain technology, meaning that it is decentralized, secure, and transparent.